-Warwick has been named esports University of the Year
+Warwick named esports University of the Year

 The esports team finished in the top spot of the first ever British University Esports Championship (BUEC) – and were presented with their trophy in a ceremony at the new Sports and Wellness Hub.